jetaggart/stream-android-bubble-chat/README.md

 }
 ```

 This is straightforward since our default text view has no styling and the correct spacing.
 We just need to turn off the username view and add the date.
-Now we have a nice date separator:
+Now we have a convenient date separator:

 ![](images/chat-with-date.png)